cardenasc33/receipt-processor-challenge/README.md

 ```bash
 go test -v ./...
 ```
-This will recursively run ALL the test files in verbose mode `-v` within the project.
+This will recursively run ALL the test files in verbose mode `-v` within the project indicating what tests were ran and whether they passed or failed.

 ## Summary of API Specification